mosip/id-authentication/design/registration/registration-policy-sync.md

 -	This would provide us either existing key or new key file.
 -	Expiry date.
 6. Store the received key file into the database table along with other detail.
+7. While creating the packet the public key should fetched from this table based on the current date and center id.

 **Class and Sequence Diagram**